-In order to remain as a student in good standing in the Radiation Therapy program students must meet program requirements as per the following:
+To remain as a student in good standing in the Radiation Therapy program students must meet program requirements as per the following:

 - 1. Students must maintain a grade of "C" or higher in all required courses, as well as a semester and cumulative grade point average of 2.75 on a 4.0 scale. - 2.
 Students must comply with program and University policies. - 3.
-Students must make satisfactory progress in development of clinical skills and professional behavior.
+Students must make satisfactory progress in the development of clinical skills and professional development.